 Unfortunately, even the hardest substances in the world can still be eroded or broken, and tooth enamel is no exception.
 Chronic exposure to acidic substances can be one of the biggest threats to enamel health.
-Others include grinding teeth—known as bruxism— as well as physical injury.
+Other threats include constant teeth grinding—known as bruxism— as well as physical injury.

 Cavities happen when the enamel has either been broken or worn away.
 The soft, inner parts of the tooth become susceptible to damage and decay.

 What if I Just Brush My Teeth Extra Thoroughly?